Corey Widmer

-Corey Edward Widmer (born December 25, 1968) is an American former professional football linebacker who played his entire eight-year career in the National Football League (NFL) with the New York Giants.
-He was selected by the Giants in the seventh round of the 1992 NFL draft out of Montana State University; which is in Bozeman, where he was also raised.
+Corey Edward Widmer (born December 25, 1968) is an American former professional football player who was a linebacker for his entire eight-year career with the New York Giants of the National Football League (NFL).
+He played college football for the Montana State Bobcats in Bozeman, where he was also raised.
+He was selected by the Giants in the seventh round of the 1992 NFL draft.

 In 2007, he suffered a severe back injury while paragliding in Chile.